mgnstudio7/stenciljs-virtual-scroll/readme.md

 }
 ```

-If you need to use it without framework, see fetch-helper component.
+If you need to use it without framework, watch fetch-helper component.

 # API